 For Immediate Release:

-About Traverse Biosciences: Traverse Biosciences is a privately-held bioscience company commercializing a pipeline of proprietary drug candidates for the treatment of inflammatory diseases and age-related conditions affecting humans and animals.
+About Traverse Biosciences: Traverse Biosciences is a privately-held emerging bioscience company launched to commercialize a pipeline of novel drug candidates for the treatment of inflammatory diseases and age-related conditions affecting humans and animals.
+The company’s proprietary lead compound, TRB-N0224, is envisioned as the first FDA-approved, once-daily, edible prescription medication for the treatment and control of canine periodontal disease.
 To learn more about Traverse Biosciences, visit www.traversebiosciences.com.